 Privacy Preservation

 Establishing an estate trust helps maintain privacy in asset distribution.
-Unlike a will, which becomes public record during probate, a trust ensures that the details of asset distribution remain confidential.
+Unlike a will, which becomes a public record during probate, a trust ensures that the details of asset distribution remain confidential.
 This privacy is crucial for individuals wishing to keep their financial matters out of the public eye.

 Steps to Set Up an Estate Trust